 Read on to learn the nine types of content your career site needs, and then learn how to create it with our free ebook, Career Site Best Practices.

 The 9 types of content you need on your career site

 1. Employee testimonials Employee stories

-Because candidates are going anywhere from 2-18 places before they apply, your career site content must be compelling and memorable.
+Candidates have more options in 2022 than they’ve ever encountered before.
+So, your career site content must be as compelling and memorable as possible to cut through the noise.
 How are you standing out?
-How you are compelling them to apply right now, or how will candidates remember you when they’re ready to make a change?
+How you are communicating to them a culture that makes them want to apply right now, or how will candidates remember you when they’re ready to make a change?